 Roughly 70,000 drivers were represented in the California Trucking Association's suit last November.
 It argued many truck drivers had already opted to transition to independent contracting before being forced to return to traditional employment after failing to pass the newly implemented ABC test.
 The drivers said being able to determine their own working hours and profit from using their own vehicles means they should indeed pass the test.

-AB5 affects these California workers less
+The contractor law affects these California workers less

-Among those currently exempt from AB5 are dentists, doctors, insurance agents, travel agents, commercial fishermen, stockbrokers, lawyers, manicurists, engineers, accountants and psychologists.
-According to the Dordulian Law Group, what “tended to separate these exempt professions from others” was “whether or not the workers had the wherewithal to set or negotiate their own rates,” “whether they had access to direct communication with customers,” and “whether they earned at least twice the minimum wage.”
+Among those currently exempt from the new law are dentists, doctors, insurance agents, travel agents, commercial fishermen, stockbrokers, lawyers, manicurists, engineers, accountants and psychologists.
+According to the Dordulian Law Group, what "tended to separate these exempt professions from others" was "whether or not the workers had the wherewithal to set or negotiate their own rates," "whether they had access to direct communication with customers," and "whether they earned at least twice the minimum wage."